zweatshirt/img_format_converter/README.md

 # image_format_converter

-Small project I am doing to learn Rust.
+---

 An example of running the project assuming you are in the project's working directory:
-`./image_proc -i home/Desktop/image.jpeg -o home/Desktop/image.png`
+`./imgfmt -i home/Desktop/image.jpeg -o home/Desktop/image.png`

+run `./imgfmt -h` for a list of format options

 -i: input flag

 -o: output flag

-run `./image_proc -h` for a list of format options
 -h: help flag

+If you have Linux: while in the project's working directory run `sudo cp ./imgfmt /usr/local/bin/` to turn the project into an easily accessible executable.

+After doing this, you can access the executable any time by running `imgfmt` in the terminal.

+---

+## NOTE:

 This project is about 80% done.
 There are some things to iron out for quality.